pumpedlunch/uma-docs/developers/optimistic-oracle-v3/in-depth-tutorial-insurance.md

 #### Issue insurance

-Assuming [TestnetERC20](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/common/implementation/TestnetERC20.sol) was used as `defaultCurrency` when deploying the Insurance contract, mint the required insurance amount (e.g. 10,000 TEST tokens) to the insurer and approve the Insurance contract to pull them:

 Make sure to have some amount of `DEFAULT_CURRENCY_ADDRESS` tokens to back potential insurance claim.
 If [0xe9448D94C9b033Ff50d3B14089043bD976fC1394](https://goerli.etherscan.io/address/0xe9448d94c9b033ff50d3b14089043bd976fc1394) was used on Goerli you can mint 10,000 DBT tokens to insurance issuer account:

 ```bash